TITLE Associate Director, Planning, Design & Construction

 IMMEDIATE SUPERVISOR University Architect and Director of Planning, Design & Construction

-The University Engineer and Associate Director of Planning, Design & Construction assists in planning, design, and construction of all capital projects and physical improvements undertaken by the University, ensuring that they meet state and federal regulations and procedures and are effectively managed from concept through planning, design, bidding, construction, and up to occupancy.
-Responsibilities include the overview of the design and installation of all engineered systems for capital projects and physical improvements, including mechanical, electrical, plumbing, fire protection, and audio/visual systems as well as utility infrastructure.
-The University Engineer and Associate Director of Planning, Design & Construction assists in the integration of sustainable design, a respect for the environment, and conservation of resources into every project the University undertakes, especially as it pertains to engineered systems.
-The University Engineer and Associate Director of Planning, Design & Construction assists in the selection and hiring of consultants engaged by the University for capital projects and physical improvements and oversees the work of consulting firms and in-house design staff throughout these projects.
+The Associate Director of Planning, Design & Construction assists in planning, design, and construction of all capital projects and physical improvements undertaken by the University, ensuring that they meet state and federal regulations and procedures and are effectively managed from concept through planning, design, bidding, construction, and up to occupancy.
+The Associate Director of Planning, Design & Construction assists in the integration of sustainable design, a respect for the environment, and conservation of resources into every project the University undertakes.
+The Associate Director of Planning, Design & Construction assists in the selection and hiring of consultants engaged by the University for capital projects and physical improvements and oversees the work of consulting firms and in-house design staff throughout these projects.
 This position helps manage the efficient use of space on campus by all departments and entities.
-University Engineer and Associate Director of Planning, Design & Construction assists in developing long-range and detailed plans to meet the needs of the University, develops and oversees budgets for construction projects, and assists in managing the office of Planning, Design & Construction.
+The Associate Director of Planning, Design & Construction assists in developing long-range and detailed plans to meet the needs of the University, develops and oversees budgets for construction projects, and assists in managing the office of Planning, Design & Construction.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor's degree in mechanical engineering, electrical engineering, or architectural engineering is required.
+Education: A Bachelor's degree in Management, Business Administration, Engineering, Architecture, or a related field is required.

-Experience: At least six years of progressively responsible experience as a registered engineer in similar positions at institutions of higher education or with similar large organizations is required.
-This experience must include guiding and managing the design process, developing and managing project budgets, overseeing multi-million dollar construction projects involving a diversity of mechanical, electrical, plumbing, fire protection, and audio/visual building systems, and field observation of construction.
-Construction industry experience with institutions of higher education is preferred.
-Experience in planning and managing the construction of campus utility infrastructure is preferred.
-Demonstrated experience working effectively in a diverse environment is preferred.
+Experience: At least three years of progressively responsible experience in operations, administration, personnel management, and supervision at institutions of higher education or with similar large organizations is required.
+Construction industry experience with institutions of higher education is required.
+Demonstrated experience working effectively in a diverse environment is required.

-Skills: Strong knowledge of building codes, industry standards, building accessibility requirements, contract language applicable to the construction industry, and applicable statutes of the State of Missouri is required.
+Skills: Strong knowledge of industry standards, building accessibility requirements, contract language applicable to the construction industry, and applicable statutes of the State of Missouri is required.
+Management and administrative skills are required, particularly the ability to develop and manage budgets, analyze, organize, plan, and delegate.
+Demonstrated skills in problem-solving, decision making, and conflict resolution are required.
+Supervisory skills are required, particularly the ability to train, orientate, instruct, and evaluate others.
 Computer literacy with word processing, spreadsheet, and similar applications is required.
 Strong verbal and written communications skills are required.
 The ability to communicate with the University community, the public, and the media regarding planning, design, and construction issues is required.
-Management skills, particularly in decision-making, are required.
 The ability to gather and thoroughly analyze information in order to make well-founded recommendations to the University’s senior administration is required.
 The ability to work collegially with a wide variety of constituencies possessing various levels of planning and design knowledge is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Familiarity with CAD and other graphic programs is preferred.

 Effort: Requires the ability to move throughout the campus on foot, including climbing stairs in all University buildings, and stairs and/or ladders on construction sites.

 Other: This position is designated “sensitive” as defined by University policy.
-The scope of the job frequently requires working in the evenings and on weekends.
+The scope of the job frequently requires responding to emergency or unforeseen situations around-the-clock and may require working in the evenings and on weekends to fulfill job functions.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-13. Advises the University Architect and Director of Planning, Design and Construction and senior administration as requested with regard to the condition of existing University buildings and facilities, including compliance with building codes and life safety requirements as well as physical condition, especially as it pertains to mechanical, electrical, plumbing, fire protection, audio/visual systems, and utilities infrastructure and provides recommendations for actions to correct deficient or unsafe conditions in facilities as necessary.
+12. Advises the University Architect and Director of Planning, Design and Construction and senior administration as requested with regard to the condition of existing University buildings and facilities, including compliance with building codes and life safety requirements as well as physical condition and utilities infrastructure and provides recommendations for actions to correct deficient or unsafe conditions in facilities as necessary.

 14. Assists in the preparation of the annual state appropriations request by assisting in the development of capital renewal projects which support the campus master plan.